codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is João Pedro!
 This was added on 09/08/2024 🎉

 Hi, my name is TheRealFredP3D!
 This was added on 10-08-2024> 😄🏆🍺

+Hi Frank James.
+This was added August 14 2024 👋